 We have a long history of research and development through collaborations, which augment our internal development efforts.
-Our earliest joint research projects date from the early 1990s with market leading collaboration partners such as Siemens AG, Zeneca and the University of Leuven (Katholieke Universiteit Leuven), or KU Leuven.
-Many of our innovations are based on industrial collaborations such as those with Phonak Staefa Switzerland, Zimmer Biomet, DePuy Synthes, and BASF SE and its subsidiaries.
-As of December 2020, we were active in over 20 government funded research projects and we also employed multiple researchers with a publicly funded scholarship.
+As of December 2021, we were active in over 20 government funded research projects and we also employed multiple researchers with a publicly funded scholarship.
 With our platform technologies and strong track record in successful commercialization of scientific innovations, we receive many requests for participation in new development projects.
 While we strongly protect our intellectual property in our core competencies, many of our products require collaborations in order to create healthy ecosystems for their successful implementation.

-As of December 31, 2020, we had approximately 80 active research and development projects in various stages of completion and approximately 410 FTEs and fully dedicated consultants working on research and development in our facilities in Belgium, France, Germany, the United Kingdom, the United States, Ukraine, China and Malaysia.
+As of December 31, 2021, we had approximately 70 active research and development projects in various stages of completion and approximately 444 FTEs and fully dedicated consultants working on research and development in our facilities in Belgium, France, Germany, the United Kingdom, the United States, Ukraine, China and Malaysia.